bitrise-io/devcenter/_articles/en/reviews/getting-started-with-react-native-apps-makeover.md

 The **Deploy to bitrise.io** step uploads all the artifacts related to your build into the[ APPS & ARTIFACTS ](https://devcenter.bitrise.io/builds/build-artifacts-online/) tab on your Build’s page.
 All you have to do is add the Step to your workflow and [configure](/tutorials/deploy/bitrise-app-deployment/) it according to whom and how you want to share the artifacts with.
 You can share the generated APK/.ipa file with your team members using the build’s URL.
 You can also notify user groups or individual users that your APK/.ipa file has been built.

 ## Deploying to Google Play Store and iTunes Connect

+### Deploying to Bitrise

+The `Deploy to bitrise.io` step uploads all the artifacts related to your build into the[ APPS & ARTIFACTS ](https://devcenter.bitrise.io/builds/build-artifacts-online/)tab on your Build’s page.

+You can share the generated APK/.ipa file with your team members using the build’s URL.
+You can also notify user groups or individual users that your APK/.ipa file has been built.

+1. Go to the `Deploy to bitrise.io` step.
+2. In the `Notify: User Roles`, add the role so that only those get notified who have been granted with this role.
+Or fill out the `Notify: Emails` field with email addresses of the users you want to notify.
+Make sure you set those email addresses as [secret env vars](https://devcenter.bitrise.io/builds/env-vars-secret-env-vars/)!
+These details can be also modified under `Notifications` if you click the `eye` icon next to your generated APK/.ipa file in the `APPS & ARTIFACTS` tab.

 [Deploy your Android app](/deploy/android-deploy/deploying-android-apps/) to Google Play Store.